-According to the winter 2016 European economic forecast of the Directorate-General for Economic and Financial Affairs, growth in 2016 is forecast to remain at 1.9% for the EU as a whole and rise from 1.6% to 1.7% for the euro area.
-In 2017, economic activity is forecast to grow by 2.0% and 1.9%, respectively.
-The Eurozone's GDP increased by 1.6% in 2015 compared to 2014, following a 0.9% growth in 2014 compared to 2013.
-The government deficit in the Eurozone decreased from 2.6% of GDP in 2014 to 2.2% of GDP in 2015, thus remaining below the reference value of 3%.
-Consumption in the Eurozone rose in 2015.
-This was partly attributable to improvements in the labour market.
-In addition, partly because of the liberal monetary policy, the euro rate fell, which in turn stimulated exports.
-In the Eurozone as a whole, inflation declined in 2015 to 0.0% (2014: 0.4% and 2013: 1.4%)1, including as a result of falling energy prices.
+According to the winter 2016 European economic forecast of the Directorate-General for Economic and Financial Affairs, growth in 2017 is forecast to remain at 1.9% for the EU as a whole and slightly decrease to 1.6% for the euro area.
+In 2018, economic activity is forecast to grow by 1.8% for both the EU and euro area.
+The Eurozone's GDP decreased by 0.3% in 2016 compared to 2015, following a 0.8% growth in 2015 compared to 2014.
+The government deficit in the Eurozone decreased from 2.1% of GDP in 2015 to 1.5% of GDP in 2016, thus remaining below the reference value of 3%.
+Consumption in the Eurozone rose in 2016.
+This was partly attributable to wage and employment growth.
+In addition, partly because of the liberal monetary policy and the United Kingdom referendum to exit the European Union, the euro rate fell.
+In the Eurozone as a whole, inflation increased in 2016 to 0.2% (2015: 0.0% and 2014: 0.4%) despite falling energy costs.
 There is a risk that Europe may suffer from deflation, causing consumers and businesses to cut back on spending.
 The majority of reforms and cuts in government spending in recent years occurred in the economically weaker European countries.
 Business rationalisation and unemployment resulted in decreased domestic demand in those countries.
-However, rationalisation contributed to improving the competitive commercial position of businesses in certain sectors, spurring the recovery of exports in several European countries during 2015.
-The economy in Spain continued to rebound in 2015.
+However, rationalisation contributed to improving the competitive commercial position of businesses in certain sectors, spurring the recovery of exports in several European countries during 2016.
+The economy in Spain and Ireland continued to rebound in 2016.
 However, the conflict between Ukraine and Russia and the weak development of emerging countries had repercussions for the German economy, which consequently grew relatively moderately.
 Economic activity in France remained limited due to the country's unfavourable competitive position.

-The Dutch economy emerged from recession in the last quarter of 2013 and saw signs of recovery in 2014 and growth in 2015.
-Since 2013, the government's budget deficit has remained under the ceiling of 3%, and Dutch EMU debt fell in 2015.
-In March 2016, the Netherlands Bureau for Economic Policy Analysis (CPB) expected a deficit of 1.7% in 2016 and 1.2% in 2017.
-In 2015, GDP in the Netherlands increased by 1.9% compared with an increase of 1.0% in 2014, and is expected to remain modest at 1.8% in 2016.
-The export of goods and services increased by 4.2% in 2015 compared to 4.0% growth in 2014, and projections suggest it is set to further increase by 3.6% in 2016.
-Consumption continued to grow in 2015.
-The consumer price level remained almost stable in 2015, partly because of falling energy prices.
-Investments in tangible fixed assets were 4.2% higher in January 2016 than in January 2015, mainly driven by higher investments in automobiles.
-In 2015, the average number of people unemployed in the Netherlands was 6.9% of the working population (including seasonal adjustments), which decreased from 7.4% in 2014 (2013: 7.3%), and projections suggest it is set to decrease to 6.5% in 2016.
-Inflation in the Netherlands dropped to approximately 0.6% in 2015 (2014: 1.0%; 2013: 2.5%).
-The sharp decrease in monetary inflation was mainly attributable to lower energy prices and a reduced increase in housing costs.
+The Dutch economy showed signs of recovery in 2014, and experienced subsequent growth in 2015 and 2016.
+The government's budget deficit has continued to remain under the ceiling of 3%, and Dutch EMU debt fell in 2016.
+In March 2017, the Netherlands Bureau for Economic Policy Analysis (CPB) expected a growth of 2.1% in 2017 and 1.8% in 2018.
+In 2016, GDP in the Netherlands increased by 2.1% compared with an increase of 1.9% in 2015, and is expected to remain modest at 2.1% in 2017.
+The exportation of goods and services decreased by 1.3% in 2016 compared to 5.0% growth in 2015, and projections suggest it is set to further decrease by 0.2% in 2017.
+Consumption remained stable in 2016 compared to 2015.
+The consumer price level remained almost stable in 2016.
+Investments in tangible fixed assets were 6.4% higher in January 2017 than in January 2016, mainly driven by higher investments in automobiles.
+In 2016, the average number of people unemployed in the Netherlands was 6.0% of the working population, which decreased from 6.9% in 2015 (2014: 7.4%), and projections suggest it is set to decrease to 4.9% in 2017.
+Inflation in the Netherlands dropped to approximately 0.3% in 2016 (2015: 0.5%; 2014: 1.0%), an historical low for the third consecutive year.
+The decrease in inflation was mainly attributable to falling electricity prices and a lower overall increase in rents.